COVID 19 Food Crisis

 With luck, the cabbages, aubergines and onions will be almost ready by the time the children come back to school…

-Things have been quiet during lockdown in Scotland, so we have turned out hand to more home-based fundraising ideas.
+Things have been quiet during the COVID 19 lockdown in Scotland, so we have turned out hand to more home-based fundraising ideas.
 Last month it was Liddy’s knitted baby dolls, this month, plants!

 Belinda’s plant stall went out on the bottom of the drive on Easter weekend and has raised £124.57 to date.
 The snowdrops ‘in-the-green’ and primroses were particularly popular – after a few days more had to be potted up!